 - Gait deteriorates with age.
 However, vigilance can allow us to forestall many common effects and even partially reverse some of what may have taken hold.

 First, let’s underscore the importance of gait.
+A. E. Patla, a reknown researcher in gait, notes “nothing epitomizes a level of independence and our perception of a good quality of life more than the ability to travel independently under our own power from one place to another.”
 Aside from our ability to think, being mobile is arguably the most joyful thing we do.
 It’s a rare person who has not been laid up for a time.
 We go stir crazy!
 And can’t wait to get moving again!!
 Sometimes to our peril we come back too fast and hard.
 But that’s a topic for another post.

 Now let’s look at gait anatomy.
 Starting at the hip, which is not a separate structure, rather a ball-and-socket joint formed by the articulation of the acetabulum (a concave indention in the pelvis) and the round head of the femur (our thigh bone.)
 Aside from the shoulder, this joint has the body’s greatest range of motion.
 Its stability is enhanced by cartilage, ligaments, and labra with movement controlled by 22 distinct muscles pulling in various directions against the articulating bones.
 If any of these muscles are too strong, weak, or inflexible, it affects our gait.